 For those who are not familiar with adversarial attack of LLM, this pesudo code might not be that clear.
 What’s the loss calculated on?
 What’s the loss function?
 The paper doesn’t elaborate much but such technique is widely applied in fields of adversarial attack on LLM.

-In
+In the paper

 The loss is then calculated on the logits on the position of the target tokens.
 Combined with Fig. 1, the “random” in RS means that the algorithm randomly sample the index $i$ from Uniform($l$), and sample a $\tilde{p}_i$ from Uniform($\mathcal{X}$), where $\mathcal{X}$ is the vocabulary, to replace the $i^{th}$ token in the prefix.
 Then we calculate the aforementioned loss to see whether such updates to the prefix is an improvement.

-Back to
+Back to the paper

 Besides, this random search can also be naturally applied to find the demos used in few-shot jailbreak (FSJ) attack